PyMySQL/Tornado-MySQL/README.rst

 WARNING
 -------

-This library is experimental.
+This library is experimental and unmaintained.
 Don't use for production unless you can fix problem yourself.

 If you think async is efficient, you're wrong.
-You shoud try thread before this.
+You shoud try thread pool before this.
 See also: http://techspot.zzzeek.org/2015/02/15/asynchronous-python-and-databases/

 I don't have motivation to maintain this library.
 I won't add new features.  **Please don't send feature request.**